-In this post, we will talk about how to prioritisation can help us focus on what is important, steering us ever closer to our vision and goals.
+This post will discuss how prioritization can facilitate good decisions by helping us focus on what is essential, steering us closer to our vision and goals.

 Let’s talk about the importance of vision for creating shared understanding around why are we bringing a product to market in the first place.